elsabagh/NutritionAppv2/README.md

-##  **Notes App** ##
+##  **Nutrition App** ##
-- A Notes-App allows users to write and save notes and add an image to the note online as per your choice by searching for the image that is useful to you
+- A nutrition application analyzes food to calculate calories, fat, protein, and carbohydrates.
+Users can add food items to a list to review anytime and track their daily calorie burn
 ## Overview
--  allows users to write and save notes
+- allows users analyzes food to calculate calories, fat, protein, and carbohydrates.
-- image to the note online as per your choice by searching for the image that is useful to you.
+- Users can add food items to a list to review anytime and track their daily calorie burn.
-- Sort notes by time added or alphabetically
+- Store and display user data such as food data and daily consumption.

   ## Features
 - **Project Planning & Clean Architecture:**